koisto/koisto.github.io/PwnAdventure3_2022.md

 ## Introduction

-I first heard about the [PwnAdventure](https://www.pwnadventure.com/) from [LiveOverflow's series](https://www.youtube.com/playlist?list=PLhixgUqwRTjzzBeFSHXrw9DnQtssdAwgG) on the hackable game.
+I first heard about [PwnAdventure](https://www.pwnadventure.com/) from [LiveOverflow's series](https://www.youtube.com/playlist?list=PLhixgUqwRTjzzBeFSHXrw9DnQtssdAwgG) on the hackable game.
 In short this is a role playing game which is designed to be exploited and was originally developed as part of a CTF.

 ## Client and Server setup

-It's 2022 and I decided that I wanted to explore the game and it's venerabilities for myself, the game was originally developed for Ghost in the Shellcode 2015 so I faced a few challnges getting everything to work.
-I am using Xubuntu 22.04.1.
+It's 2022 and I decided that I wanted to explore the game and it's vulnerabilities for myself, the game was originally developed for Ghost in the Shellcode 2015 so I faced a few challenges getting everything to work.
+I am using Xubuntu 22.04.

 To set up the server I followed the [instructions provided by LiveOverflow](https://github.com/LiveOverflow/PwnAdventure3#option-3---docker) to set the server up in a docker container.
 The only issue I faced was that I needed to create a folder name `postrges-data` in the root of the repo to make the server run according to the instructions.